shukla-vishal/geocoding-with-python/README.md

 1) Geocoding the addresses using Geopandas Library

-2) Plotting and Visualization using Folium
+2) Plotting and Visualization using Folium.

-In previous articles, we have seen information about Geopandas Library.

-lxml is the most feature-rich and easy-to-use library for processing XML and HTML in the Python language.